ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 ```sh
 cast send <contract-address> "approve(address,uint256)" <spender-address> <amount> --from <your-address> --private-key <your private-key>

 cast send <contract-address> "transferFrom(address,address,uint256)" <spender-address> <recipient-address> <amount> --from <spender-address> --private-key <spender-priv-key>
 ```
 You can check the balances have been updated as expected by calling `balanceOf` for each address and checking that each balance has been incremented or decremented by `amount` number of tokens.

-> Note that the functions that take `self` and/or `Context` as opposed to `mut self` and/or `mut Context` are accessed using `cast call` rather than `cast send`.
+> Note that the functions that take `self` and/or `Context` as opposed to `mut self` and/or `mut Context` are invoked using `cast call` rather than `cast send`.
 This is because they do not modify any contract or blockchain data.
 This means they do not need to sign and send a transaction or pay any gas.

 You can experiment with the other ERC-20 functions following the same patterns.